 If you do accidentally terminate a instance, then don’t panic.
 Despite the instance getting killed, the hard drive attached to it remains available so you can launch a new instance to replace it:

-• Click the Launch Instance Launch Instance Button and go through the wizard choosing the same settings as per your terminated instance (same keypair for SSH access etc).
+- Click the Launch Instance Button and go through the wizard choosing the same settings as per your terminated instance (same keypair for SSH access etc).
 You can use any AMI to launch from, it doesn’t matter, because we will be deleting this instances Hard Drive, OS, etc.

 If you make enabling Termination Protection the first thing you do, then hopefully you will never need follow those instructions.
 Why it isn’t enabled by default I don’t know!